Experience Spirituality at Arulmigu Sri Rajakaliamman Glass Temple, Johor

 The location address is 22 Lorong 1, Jalan Tebrau, Johor Bahru which is accessible through Jalan Tun Abdul Razak and the lane adjacent to Gim Shew Building.

-The most convenient way of reaching the temple is by road and the best choice of transport should be the private taxi.
+The most convenient way of reaching the temple is by road and the best choice of transport should be a private taxi.

 SGMYTAXI is the leading company in Singapore and Johor Bahru and offers such services.
 It offers flawless services as all its vehicles are well maintained and driven by experienced drivers who are conversant with all these routes.